 “It’s common to fear darkness, the unknown or the less known, and think of it as separate from everything else.
 Something to hide, to get rid of.
 But it is not separate.
-And any judgements placed on darkness, discomfort, variance from norms, and solitude are learned judgements.
+And any judgments placed on darkness, discomfort, variance from norms, and solitude are learned judgments.
 My past experiences shape my interpretations of “difficult” cards.
 For me, these cards don’t end at dismay, fear, and calamity.
 They are raw potential.
 The energy needed to transform.”

 –thoughts from my site summing up the genesis of this series

 I had a small heart attack at my first firewalk.
 Even after hours of chanting and talking and thinking about what was to come next, I wasn’t ready for the fire.
 After carefully making my way over a pointy but cool walkway of innocuous rocks in bare feet, the 7-foot raging fire met me like a dancing threat.
 It whispered I dare you.
 And something tiny and very young within me answered, no way.